FlowFuse/flowfuse/docs/user/migration.md

 ### Identify installed nodes

-You should now have in the palette manager only the nodes that are required in your flows, You will need to make a note of the name of each package along with the version number.
+Your palette manager should now only include nodes that are required for your flows.
+You will need to make a note of the name of each package along with the version number.

 Presently it is not possible to install older versions of a package into Node-RED so your flows will need to run on the latest version of each package, you may want to consider updating before you migrate.